 Giving the Business to All Your Children

-There are pros and cons in this arrangement.
+There are pros and cons to this arrangement.

 Another advantage is that the child who’s not working in the company won’t feel left out with the way you divided the shares.
 It’s unlikely for the child to feel slighted with the way you divided the shares especially if you make him/her understand that the higher percentage of shares is a reward for the other sibling who has been helping out the company.

 However, a disadvantage of this agreement is that your children are hitched together.
 If the child who gets the majority of the shares screws up or fails to keep the business profitable, then the other child will have to pay the price as well.
 You could also argue that the child who has the majority stake has undue pressure to perform because the fortunes of his siblings depend on him.